 Jan maintains an editorial blog titled Tree Tales.

-Alison Lancaster is an assistant arborist with a Wildland Resources and Forestry Certificate from Citrus College and a BA in Political Science from UCI.
+Alison Lancaster is an associate arborist with a Wildland Resources and Forestry Certificate from Citrus College and a BA in Political Science from UCI.
 She worked as an intern at City of Pasadena Urban Forestry, where she helped organize the City’s street tree database and participated in a survey tracking the spread of Shot Hole Borer in the Arroyo.
 She is currently building experience in tree identification, pest and disease diagnosis, mapping and surveying, and construction impacts to trees under Jan’s guidance.
-Most recently, Alison has begun volunteer work in the nursery at Theodore Payne Foundation.

-Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, plant identification, cooking, and indoor rock climbing.
-She loves observing animals of all kinds, visiting parks and botanical gardens, and cooking meals for family.
+Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, rock climbing, plant identification, cooking, and tessellation origami.
+She loves observing animals of all kinds, visiting botanical gardens, and cooking meals for family and friends.